 From 2009 to 2017, the Interagency Working Group on Expanded Measures of Enrollment and Attainment (GEMEnA) worked to develop and validate national measures of the participation in and credentialing of education and training for work, and to build government-wide consensus for the adoption of these measures in key federal data collections.
 More specifically, GEMEnA engaged in a rigorous process of survey item development to validate core items on 1) the attainment of non-degree credentials, including industry-recognized certifications, occupational licenses, and educational certificates, and 2) enrollment in education and training that prepares people for work.

 The Definitions tab provides GEMEnA's working definitions of certifications, licenses, and certificates.
-The Surveys link lists the federal data collections that use GEMEnA-developed items, including questionnaire items and instruments (where available).
+The Surveys link lists the federal data collections that use GEMEnA-developed items.

-GEMEnA consisted of staff (see list) from these federal offices:
+GEMEnA consisted of staff from these federal offices:

 To ensure the relevance of GEMEnA's work for answering critical policy and research questions, GEMEnA met regularly with a panel of experts and collaborated with a wide range of partners and stakeholders.